crisprVerse/crisprDesignData/README.md

 # Overview

-The `crisprDesignData` package provides ready-to-use annotation data needed needed for the `crisprDesign` ecosystem, for both human and human.
+The `crisprDesignData` package provides ready-to-use annotation data needed needed for the `crisprVerse` ecosystem, for both human and human.

 # Installation